bggardner/canopen-rpi/README.md

 Modules
 -------

-This repository contains Python modules used for instantiating CANopen nodes in Linux, especially for a Raspberry Pi.
+This repository contains a Python module used for instantiating CANopen nodes in Linux, especially for a Raspberry Pi.
 The first module, `socketcan`, abstracts the CAN interface by providing `Bus` and `Message` classes.
 The `socketcan` module can be used to create adaptors to translate CAN traffic to other protocols.
 The second module, `socketcanopen`, contains classes to instantiate a CANopen node application.
-Each node must be initialized with at least one `socketcan.Bus`, a node ID (integer, 1 to 127), and an `socketcanopen.ObjectDictionary`.
+Each node must be initialized with at least one `can.BusABC`, a node ID (integer, 1 to 127), and an `socketcanopen.ObjectDictionary`.

 Node Applications
 -------------------------